 There are many sources of pollutants in the home.
 Obvious ones are cigarette smoke, chemicals, lead, cleaning products, mold, radon, carbon monoxide and pesticides.
 Less obvious sources are volatile organic compounds, formaldehyde and other chemicals present in fabrics, building materials, cleaning products, coated surfaces and more.

 Everyone can take steps to reduce the potential for indoor air pollution and improve the quality of the air they breathe:

 Often, it is difficult to determine which pollutant or pollutants are the sources of a person's ill health.
 Many indoor air pollutants cannot be detected by our senses, and the symptoms they produce can be vague, making it hard to attribute them to a specific cause.

 Some symptoms may not show up until years later, making it even harder to discover the cause.
 Common symptoms of exposure to indoor air pollutants include:

 More serious effects are breathing disorders and cancer.

-Children may be more susceptible to environmental exposures than adults, and because of their developing systems, particularly vulnerable to their effects.
+Children may be more susceptible to environmental exposures than adults, and because of their developing systems, particularly vulnerable to the effects of indoor pollutants.

-24 million people in the United States – 7.4% of adults and 8.6% of children – are affected by asthma.
+About 26 million people – 8.3% of Americans – have asthma.
 A study published in the American Journal of Respiratory and Critical Care Medicine concluded that many of the asthma cases among elementary school-age children could be prevented by controlling exposure to indoor allergens and tobacco smoke.
-By controlling biological contaminants, like dust mites and cat allergens, asthma cases could be reduced even further.
+By controlling biological contaminants such as dust mites, cockroaches, mice, mold and pet allergens, asthma cases could be reduced even further.